pslabunibo/jaca-android/README.md

 # The JaCa-Android Framework

-This repository is under construction.
-The code of the new version of JaCa-Android will be added very soon.
+> This repository is under construction, come back later for new updates!

 ## Team